Balancing permuted copies of multigraphs and integer matrices: The multigraph case

 Consider a signed $G$-decomposition of $\lam K_n$, say

 Taking the degree vectors on both sides gives

 Next, we apply Lemma~\ref{lem:prim-dec} to the left side of \eqref{Gdec-nec} and get

 by which we mean that every edge multiplicity on the left differs from $\lam$ by a multiple of $k$.
-By linearity of the coboundary operator, the net potential at each vertex in our signed $G$-design is constant.
-Therefore,
+The potentials in $\lam K_n$ are each $\lam/2 \pmod{k}$, or $\lam/2+k/2 \pmod{k}$ if $k$ is even.
+It is convenient to use twice the potentials, giving